Personal trainers hear all types of myth’s and sayings about health & fitness BUT, most… read more

 We know that as we age, we generally get more frail and experience a myriad of conditions and ailments that are related to getting older.
 As we age we lose muscle mass at about 3-5% per decade, which means our standard of daily living dramatically decreases.
 With this frailty, the risk of fall increases as well.
 Falls account for 70 percent of accidental deaths within people 75 years and older.
 The elderly, who represent 12 percent of the population, account for 75 percent of deaths from falls.
 There are also 35 other major ailments that are linked to lack of exercise.
 How do we protect our aging population and improve their quality of life in senior living facilities?

-We work with the staff, nurses, and doctors to assure their health and wellness.
+We work with the elder care staff, nurses, and doctors to assure their health and wellness.
 We take into account medications, ailments, and current conditions to build a plan of action to improve their quality of life and health.
 We help seniors take their lives back again!

 Our supervised walking program is great for seniors who need some exercise, need to get out of the house, and need some extra social interaction.
 It is a cheap way to increase weekly exercise and improve health!
 Studies are showing that social interaction and exercise are the largest factors to longevity and wellness in an aging population.
 Our walkers are all CPR/AED certified and First Aid certified so you know that you will be in good hands!